 Flowering Season

 In the Mediterranean the flowering season for roses can start as early as March/April and there may be flowers into July, depending on the variety, heat and rainfall.
-Then nothing much happens and after temperatures go down and the first fall rains come, flowering may pick up again in September for remontant varieties.
-Thus roses have to compete with an already exuberantly colorful spring garden instead of being able to play a starring role.
-All the more reason for me to insist on varieties that flower in the fall as well.
+After that nothing much happens but flowering may pick up again in September, after temperatures go down and the first fall rains come.
+Thus in the Mediterranean roses have to compete with an already exuberantly colorful spring garden instead of being able to play a starring role.
+All the more reason for me to only plant varieties that flower in the fall as well.

 Filled or unfilled flowers